-- Pollution control facilities (section 169, limited by section 291 for corporations). - Certain bond premiums (section 171). - Research and experimental expenditures (section 174). - The cost of acquiring a lease (section 178). - Qualified forestation and reforestation costs (section 194). - Business start-up expenditures (section 195). - Organizational expenditures for a corporation (section 248) or partnership (section 709). - Optional write-off of certain tax preferences over the period specified in section 59(e). - Certain section 197 intangibles, which generally include the following: - ÿ1.
-Goodwill. - ÿ2.
-Going concern value. - ÿ3.
-Workforce in place. - ÿ4.
-Business books and records, operating systems, or any other information base. - ÿ5.
-Any patent, copyright, formula, process, design, pattern, knowhow, format, or similar item. - ÿ6.
-Any customer-based intangible (e.g., composition of market or market share). - ÿ7.
-Any supplier-based intangible. - ÿ8.
-Any license, permit, or other right granted by a governmental unit. - ÿ9.
+- Organizational expenditures for a corporation (section 248) or partnership (section 709). - Optional write-off of certain tax preferences over the period specified in section 59(e). - Certain section 197 intangibles, which generally include the following: - 1.
+Goodwill. - 2.
+Going concern value. - 3.
+Workforce in place. - 4.
+Business books and records, operating systems, or any other information base. - 5.
+Any patent, copyright, formula, process, design, pattern, knowhow, format, or similar item. - 6.
+Any customer-based intangible (e.g., composition of market or market share). - 7.
+Any supplier-based intangible. - 8.
+Any license, permit, or other right granted by a governmental unit. - 9.
 Any covenant not to compete entered into in connection with the acquisition of a business. - 10.
 Any franchise (other than a sports franchise), trademark, or trade name.